adrianetodesign/FinalProject_adrian_to_08042021/readme.md

 ### Persisting Issues
-- I've kept trying to fix the key error issue for my various pages, but it keeps returning the same error in the console not sure how else to fix it at the moment.
+- I've kept trying to fix the key error issue for my various pages, but it keeps returning the same error in the console, and I'm not sure how else to fix it at the moment.
+- Still having issues with getting my mobile layout where I want it to be.

 ### To run the project
 - npm install